jmjustis/BasketballData/README.md

 view(playerDataset)

-##this is the coding done to merge the salary table with the playerDataset table, according to the players name
+#this is the coding done to merge the salary table with the playerDataset table, according to the players name

 statsSalary <- merge(salary, playerDataset, by = "namePlayer")

 str(statsSalary)
 view(statsSalary)

-##this also shows me that there are no missing values in statsSalary
+#this also shows me that there are no missing values in statsSalary
 summary(statsSalary$value)

-##this is me changing the column name in statsSalary from "value" to "salary"
+#this is me changing the column name in statsSalary from "value" to "salary"
 colnames(statsSalary)
 colnames(statsSalary)[2] = "salary"

-##here I am narrowing down the statsSalary table by creating a new subset of salaries that are over $100,000,000 and labeling it BigSalary
+#here I am narrowing down the statsSalary table by creating a new subset of salaries that are over 100,000,000 and labeling it BigSalary
 BigSalary <- subset(statsSalary, statsSalary$salary > 100000000)

-##here I am seeing how many salaries are in this new group
+#here I am seeing how many salaries are in this new group
 str(BigSalary)
 summary(BigSalary)

-##Here I have made a bar chart of the NBA Players who are a part of the "Big Salary" and I have ordered it from highest salary, to lowest salary
+#Here I have made a bar chart of the NBA Players who are a part of the "Big Salary" and I have ordered it from highest salary, to lowest salary
 library(ggplot2)
 library(forcats)

 ggplot(data=BigSalary, aes(x=fct_reorder(namePlayer, salary), y=salary)) + geom_col() + coord_flip()+ ggtitle("Names of NBA Players with the Biggest Salary")

-##Here I am adding the values from PTS, REB, and AST for each player to get their PRA statistic.
-This is now going to be a new column in the statsSalary dataframe
+#Here I am adding the values from PTS, REB, and AST for each player to get their PRA statistic, this is now going to be a new column in the statsSalary dataframe

-statsSalary$PRA<- statsSalary$PTS + statsSalary$AST + statsSalary$REB
+statsSalary$PRA <- statsSalary$PTS + statsSalary$AST + statsSalary$REB

 view(statsSalary)

-##Here I am seeing what the min, median, and max PRA are in this dataset
+#Here I am seeing what the min, median, and max PRA are in this dataset
 summary(statsSalary$PRA)

-##here I am creating a subset table from statsSalary with the NBA players who have a PRA stat higher than 40
+#here I am creating a subset table from statsSalary with the NBA players who have a PRA stat higher than 40
 HighPRA<- subset(statsSalary, statsSalary$PRA > 40)
 str(HighPRA)
 summary(HighPRA)

-##Here I have made a bar chart of the NBA Players who have a PRA higher than 40
+#Here I have made a bar chart of the NBA Players who have a PRA higher than 40
 library(ggplot2)
 library(forcats)

 ggplot(data=HighPRA, aes(x=fct_reorder(namePlayer, PRA), y=PRA)) + geom_col() + coord_flip() + ggtitle("Names of NBA Players with the Highest PRA")

+#creating SVM that will predict if someone with a high PRA will get a higher salary
+#creating a new dataframe called salaryPRA that has salary, position and PRA

+library(readr)
+library(tidyverse)

+salaryPRA<- statsSalary[,c(2,4,9)]

+str(salaryPRA)
+summary(salaryPRA)

+#making a new category where the PRA is binary so PRA greater than 16 equals 1 and everything else is equal to 0.
+The PRA mean is 15.59

+salaryPRA$Category <- ifelse(salaryPRA$PRA>16, "1","0")
+salaryPRA
+view(salaryPRA)

+#setting the outcome we are trying to predict

+salaryPRA1 <- data.frame( salary = salaryPRA$salary,
+                          position = salaryPRA$POSITION ,
+                          PRA = salaryPRA$PRA,
+                          category = as.factor(salaryPRA$Category))

+str(salaryPRA1)

+#creating 2 datasets, one for training and one for testing
+install.packages("caret")
+library(caret)

+trainsalaryPRA <- createDataPartition(y=salaryPRA$Category, p=.70, list=FALSE)
+trainsetsalaryPRA <- salaryPRA1[trainsalaryPRA, ]
+testsetsalaryPRA <- salaryPRA1[-trainsalaryPRA, ]

+dim(trainsetsalaryPRA)

+dim(testsetsalaryPRA)

+#using caret package to build svm to predict PRA

+svm.model <- train(category~ .,
+                  data = trainsetsalaryPRA,
+                   method = "svmRadial",
+                   trControl=trainControl(method= "none"),
+                   preProcess = c("center", "scale"))

+svm.model

+#output model

+svm.model$finalModel

+#using predict function to validate the model against test data

+svmPred <- predict(svm.model, testsetsalaryPRA, type= "raw")

+head(svmPred)

+#calculate confusion matrix using table function

+compare <- data.frame(testsetsalaryPRA$category, svmPred)
+table(testsetsalaryPRA$category, svmPred)

+x <- table(testsetsalaryPRA$category, svmPred)
+accuracy <- c(x[1,1] + x[2,2])/sum(x)
+accuracy

+#The accuracy in the confusion matrix is the amount of correctly predicted samples, divided by the total amount of salmes.
+This suggests 90% of the predicted samples were accurate.

+#comparing calculations with the confusionMatrix function from the caret package

+confusionMatrix(testsetsalaryPRA$category, svmPred)

+#encoding the target feature as factor
+library(rpart)
+library(e1071)
+library(rpart.plot)

+model <- rpart(category ~ ., data = trainsetsalaryPRA, method= "class")

+rpart.plot(model)

+pred_rpart <- predict(model, newdata= testsetsalaryPRA, type = "class")
+confusionMatrix(testsetsalaryPRA$category, pred_rpart)

 Business Question 2: